coli-saar/coli-saar.github.io/genplanstrategyrefine.md

 * Metric: Coverage - The percentage of evaluation tasks for which the Python program generates a correct plan.
     * Average: The average coverage over all 3 runs.
     * Best: The coverage of the best run. <br>
-* Time limit of 45 seconds for running the programs
+* Time limit of 45 seconds for running the programs.
-* Each program is ran 4 times with random ordering of ob objects and initial/goal facts and treated as correct if each ordering results in a correct plan
+* Each program is ran 4 times with random ordering of ob objects and initial/goal facts and treated as correct if each ordering results in a correct plan.
-* Final evaluaiton based on the best generated program as determined on the debugging data
+* Final evaluation based on the best generated program as determined on the debugging data.
-* For each configuration, we conducted 3 runs of the complete pipeline, each with a different pair of initial example tasks provided to the LLM
+* For each configuration, we conducted 3 runs of the complete pipeline, each with a different pair of initial example tasks provided to the LLM.

 **Our Framework**<br>
 We test our framework for two different combinations of the maximum number of initial programs (N ) and code debugging steps (KC ) and conduct three ablation experiments to assess the effect of our pipeline extensions. <br>